lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Running Benchmarks.md

 #### CAF

-To futher build the CAF benchmarks, CAF 0.16.5 needs to be downloaded, compiled and installed first:
+To further build the CAF benchmarks, CAF 0.16.5 needs to be downloaded, compiled and installed first:

 ```
 git clone --branch "0.16.5" git@github.com:actor-framework/actor-framework.git